Mission Statement: To advocate, promote, and create opportunities for all forms of bicycling in the Miami Valley

 Board

-Paul Jones is a partner at the accounting firm of Battelle Rippe Kingston LLP and has lived in worked in the Dayton area for nearly 18 years.
-Jones is a graduate of Ohio University and a veteran of the U.S. Army.
-During his time away from his professional and community activities Jones enjoys spending time with his wife and 2 sons, is an avid cyclist, and enjoys outdoor activities.
+Paul Jones is a partner at the accounting firm of RSM US LLP and has lived in worked in the Dayton area for nearly 30 years.
+Paul is a graduate of Ohio University and a veteran of the U.S. Army.
+Paul has served on Bike Miami’s Board since 2014 and has been the President and Treasurer during his terms on the Board.
+Paul also serves on the Miami Valley Mountain Bike Association’s Board and supports many other organizations focused on cycling advocacy.
+During his time away from his professional and community activities Paul enjoys spending time with his wife and 2 sons, is an avid cyclist, and enjoys other outdoor activities.

 Travis Knight, Treasurer

 Travis Knight grew up in Huber Heights and attended the University of Dayton.
 After graduating in 2010, he moved downtown and got hooked on the Dayton experience.
-Travis is a CPA and Manager at Thorn, Lewis + Duncan in Stratacache Tower, where he spent the last 10 years watching Dayton thrive with a view from the 20th floor.
-Now residing at The Landing, Travis is a frequent user of Link: Dayton Bike Share, to commute between home, work, and play.
-In his spare time, Travis likes to take advantage of all the city has to offer, including Sportcial events, Dayton Ultimate, and exploring new hangouts with old friends.
+Travis is a CPA and Senior Manager at Barnes Dennig (merged in from Thorn, Lewis + Duncan) in Stratacache Tower, where he spent the last 15 years watching Dayton thrive with a view from the 20th floor.
+Now residing in South Park, Travis is a frequent user of Link: Dayton Bike Share, to commute between home, work, and play.
+In his spare time, Travis likes to take advantage of all the city has to offer, including Sportcial events, the Levitt Pavilion, and exploring new hangouts with old friends.
 Travis dreams of one day taking a Link ride with his cat, Kevin, in the basket.
 Go Flyers!

 Zion Savory, Secretary